srackham/hindsite/doc/design-spec.md

 directory.

-content directory:: A directory (default name `content`) containing content documents, optional document meta-data and related static resources (e.g. images).
-The content directory structure matches the template directory.
+content directory:: A directory (default name `content`) containing content documents, optional document meta-data and optional static resources (e.g. images).
+The content directory structure mirrors that of the template directory.

 template directory:: A directory (default name `template`) containing webpage templates along with optional configuration files and static resources to build a website.
-The template directory is a blueprint, it contains everything needed to build a Website.
+The template directory is a blueprint, it contains everything needed to build a Website except textual content.

 build directory:: A directory (default name `build`) into which the built Website is written.

-content document:: A text markup file (`.{md,rmu}`) that generates the non-boilerplate textual content of an HTML web page.
+content document:: A readable-text markup file (`.{md,rmu}`) that generates the textual content of a corresponding HTML web page.

 template:: A Go HTML template file (`.html`).
 Templates reside in the template directory.